komsan-k/977-220/iot/messaging-Protocols/README.md

 ## 🧩 IoT Reference Model

-The authors propose a **Communication-Centric IoT (CIoT)** reference model with the following layers:
+The points propose a **Communication-Centric IoT (CIoT)** reference model with the following layers:

 1. **Physical & Data Link Layers** – Technologies such as ZigBee, LoRa, Sigfox, 6LoWPAN.
 2. **Network & Transport Layers** – Protocols like IPv6, TCP, and UDP enabling end-to-end data flow.